WISDOM FOR LIVING DAILY DEVOTIONAL

 BY T. O. BANSO

-Praise the LORD!
-Happy new month!
-I’m glad to welcome you to the new month of July.
-I pray that it will be a great month for you.
+Praise the Lord!
+The first half of the first month of the New Year is almost gone.
+I pray that this year will be great for you.
 You’ll experience the abundant mercies of God.
-The LORD shall satisfy you with favour.
+The Lord shall satisfy you with favour.
 No evil shall befall you and no plague shall come near your dwelling.

-As you go this month, remember what the Bible says in Hebrews 12:2, “Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (New King James Version).
-Whatever happens this month, don’t take your eyes off Jesus, the author and finisher of your faith.
+As you go in the year, remember what the Bible says in Hebrews 12:2, “Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (New King James Version).
+Whatever happens this year, don’t take your eyes off Jesus, the author and finisher of your faith.

 In the New King James Version, the word author is used only three times – 1 Corinthians 14:33; Hebrews 5:9; Hebrews 12:2.
 1 Corinthians 14:33, says, “For God is not the author of confusion but of peace, as in all the churches of the saints” (New King James Version).